Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_winsrv_defender/_index.md

     --resource-group <Name of the Azure resource group> \
     --name <The name of this deployment> \
     --template-uri https://raw.githubusercontent.com/microsoft/azure_arc/main/azure_arc_sqlsrv_jumpstart/azure/windows/defender_sql/arm_template/azuredeploy.json \
-    --parameters <The *azuredeploy.parameters.json* parameters file location>
+    --parameters <The _azuredeploy.parameters.json_ parameters file location>
     ```

-    > **NOTE: Make sure that you are using the same Azure resource group name as the one you created in the previous step.**
+    > **Note:** Make sure that you are using the same Azure resource group name as the one you created in the previous step.

     For example: